5t0n3/pg-13/README.md

 ## Configuration

-An [example configuration](config.example.toml) is provided in this repository which shows the structure that PG-13 expects when running.
-If you are running PG-13 outside of your system configuration via the supplied module, it expects a `config.toml` file in the working directory, or wherever the `CONFIG_PATH` environment variable points to, if applicable.
+An [example configuration](config.example.toml) is included in this repository which shows the structure that PG-13 expects when running.
+If you are running PG-13 without using the supplied NixOS module options, it expects a `config.toml` file in the working directory, or wherever the `CONFIG_PATH` environment variable points to, if applicable.